technology-toolbox/website/content/blog/jjameson/2010/03/23/forms-based-authentication-in-moss-2007-the-easy-way.md

 As you might be aware by now, I'm also a big fan of scenario-based development.
 Therefore, let's use the following scenario to drive the the remainder of this post:

+{{< blockquote "font-italic" >}}

-> Doug has recently joined the team responsible for developing the Internet
-> site for Fabrikam Technologies.
-Consequently Doug needs to get his local development
-> environment created and configured as quickly as possible in order to start
-> being a productive team member.
+Doug has recently joined the team responsible for developing the Internet site for Fabrikam Technologies.
+Consequently Doug needs to get his local development environment created and configured as quickly as possible in order to start being a productive team member.

->
-> After creating a new Windows Server 2008 VM, Doug installs SQL Server 2008
-> and Visual Studio 2008.
-He then installs MOSS 2007 and subsequently creates
-> a new SharePoint "farm" (which in this case is comprised only of his single
-> VM) and a corresponding Shared Services Provider (SSP).
-Doug then gets the latest
-> version of the Fabrikam solution from Team Foundation Server and builds the
-> solution.
-Finally, he creates a new Web application (http://fabrikam-local)
-> that is extended to the Internet zone (http://www-local.fabrikam.com) and configured
-> for anonymous access and Forms-Based Authentication.
+After creating a new Windows Server 2008 VM, Doug installs SQL Server 2008 and Visual Studio 2008.
+He then installs MOSS 2007 and subsequently creates a new SharePoint "farm" (which in this case is comprised only of his single VM) and a corresponding Shared Services Provider (SSP).
+Doug then gets the latest version of the Fabrikam solution from Team Foundation Server and builds the solution.
+Finally, he creates a new Web application (http://fabrikam-local) that is extended to the Internet zone (http://www-local.fabrikam.com) and configured for anonymous access and Forms-Based Authentication.

+{{< /blockquote >}}

 For the purposes of this post, we'll focus on the last part of this scenario  -- specifically, making it quick and easy for Doug to create a local instance of  the Fabrikam site and ensure it is configured as expected.